 What is OBS?

 OBS stands for Open Broadcaster Software and is now referred to as OBS Studio for those who don’t know.
+It is widely used by professional gamers, streamers, educators, and hobbyists.

 How does OBS work?